ppeetteerrs/personal-website/content/series/gem5/3_minorcpu/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
-    <code>commit</code> loops through all instructions in <code>ex_info.inFlightInsts</code> until there is either a branch change or a fault or reached maximum.
+    `commit` loops through all instructions in `ex_info.inFlightInsts` until there is either a branch change or a fault or reached maximum.
   </p>
 </div>